Swapnil-ingle/Swapnil-ingle.github.io/first_abroad_experience.md

 ## Basel, Switzerland.

+First things first, it's 'Baa-zl' not 'Bae-sel'.
+Remember that if you don't want the locals to ask you _"You're going where!?"_.
+Yeah, it happened to a friend of mine.

 The train left Zurich station and, in a while, left the city.
 And soon after, I witnessed the lush green landscapes that Switzerland is known for.
 It was a mesmerizing site.